 Reinventing a Manchester icon to create a unique development: a hotel, bar, event space, offices and homes in a new city district.

 From the outset, we worked closely with Allied London, led by Mike Ingall, to test options for the site, checking that the eventual uses would fit in with the wider masterplan.
-It was essential that the prestigious Granada Television HQ building was retained, with the preference being to transform it into an event hotel.
+It was essential that the prestigious Granada Television HQ building was retained, with the preference for it to become an event hotel.
 We had free rein to explore other uses for different elements of the site, from cinemas and swimming pools to theatres and music venues.

-From the exterior, Granada Television HQ will look no different.
-As only one of five remaining Tubbs’ buildings, we were keen to respect its architectural significance.
-The iconic geometric façade will be retained with hotel rooms behind, many of which will have panoramic views across the city.
+From the exterior, Granada Television HQ will look no different: as only one of five remaining Tubbs’ buildings, we were keen to respect its architectural significance.
+The iconic geometric façade will be retained with hotel rooms behind.
 A bar will sit atop the hotel, within a new, glowing glass box to replace the studio sign.
-The television studios themselves remain as they will create unique event and performance spaces.
+The television studios themselves will remain as unique event and performance spaces.

-Historically the Old Granada Studios buildings have expanded in an ad hoc manner, with each addition functional and pragmatic in its aesthetic and clearly readable on the façade.
-Our intention is to follow this approach and allow the new additions to read as such and express their own architectural identity.
+Historically, the Old Granada Studios buildings have expanded in an ad hoc manner, with each addition functional and pragmatic in its aesthetic.
+Our intention is to honour this approach and allow the new additions to express their own architectural identity.